sbarthelmess/checkup/README.md

-# CheckUp
+# CheckUp - fping scanning suite
-### _A simple yet robust ping monitoring tool_
+### _A simple yet robust (f)ping server monitoring tool_
-Need to ping a bunch of ips/servers (in cron) and view them nicely via a web interface?
-Here is a great way to do just that.
+Need to ping a several ips/servers (in cron) and view them nicely via a web interface?
+Here is a great way to do exactly that, on minimal hardware (like an rpi/android).
+I utilize the excellent [canvas.js](https://canvas.js) library for the UI.
 I originally needed this to monitor a several WIFI long-range outdoor antennas which would randomly fail, and I never knew which ones were at fault.
+This keeps the family happy now that anyone can monitor what's going on.

 ![Sample](checkup.png)